w-miller/parsing_project/src/part1/README.md

 ## Contents

-* `evaluate.hs`: Evaluates a Part 1 `Expr` to an integer.
+* `Evaluate.hs`: Evaluates a Part 1 `Expr` to an integer.

-* `intTokeniser.hs`: Tokenises a string into lexemes, according to the valid tokens in the Part 1 grammar.
+* `IntTokeniser.hs`: Tokenises a string into lexemes, according to the valid tokens in the Part 1 grammar.
 Allows arbitrary integers, instead of just the character 'a'.

-* `part1Grammar.hs`: Defines the grammar used for Part 1.
+* `Part1Grammar.hs`: Defines the grammar used for Part 1.

-* `prettyPrint.hs`: Contains functions to allow pretty linear printing of a Part 1 Expr.
+* `PrettyPrint.hs`: Contains functions to allow pretty linear printing of a Part 1 Expr.
 N.B. this prints and canonically formats the expression from a parse tree; it does not pretty-print the parse tree itself, as that task was completed in Part 2.